-Following are answers to frequently-asked questions about federal law regarding public ownership, use, and conservation of rivers.
+Following are answers to FAQs about federal law regarding public ownership, use, and conservation of rivers.
 Note that this is a general discussion, and is not a substitute for legal counsel on a specific river issue!
 State law in a particular state may modify some of the following.
 Questions and answers are now in preparation for various states, and will be posted in the River Registry department of this web site as soon as they are ready.
 The following information, which is part of a continuing project of research and publishing about river law, is made possible by the generosity of the members of the National Organization for Rivers.

 1. Which rivers are owned by the public?

 The U.S. Supreme Court has held that the bed and banks under all rivers, lakes, and streams that are navigable, for title purposes, are owned by the states, held in trust for the public.
 Title in this context means ownership.
 This public-trust ownership extends up to the ordinary high water line, (or ordinary high water mark,) encompassing what is commonly referred to as the submerged and submersible land, as opposed to the upland.
 This type of navigability is called title navigability.

 2. How did the public come to own these rivers and lands?

 The Supreme Court has held that navigable rivers, lakes, and streams have been public since ancient times in all civilized societies, and that in colonial America they were held for the public by the King of England.
 When the original thirteen states took sovereignty of their land from the British after the American Revolution, those states became owners of the land underlying navigable waters.
 States that subsequently entered the Union have the same ownership rights as the original thirteen states under the Equal Footing Doctrine, and became owners of the land underlying navigable waters as of the date of statehood.

 3. What does navigable, for title purposes, mean?